 The market declined after the Great Depression and went into further despair once the railroad started to be replaced by other transportation mediums (the 1950s and 1960).
 The Reading Railroad Company filed for bankruptcy in 1971.
 After that, little attention was paid to the operations and maintenance of the market.
 Closing rumors started to spread like fire.

 New light came in 1990 when the entire terminal was passed to the Pennsylvania Convention Center Authority.
 The revitalization work started and the rest is history.

-Nowadays, the Reading Terminal Market has over one hundred merchants selling fresh produce, meat, artisan cheese, baked goods, ice cream, flowers, ethic foods and much more.
-Everything sold inside is fresh and brought daily (or prepared on site) by local merchants.
-Tradition lives in the form of Dutch and Amish specialties sold in many stalls.
-Plus, some of the current merchants are descendant of people who sold on the market when it opened.
+Nowadays, the Reading Terminal Market has over one hundred merchants selling fresh produce, meat, artisan cheese, baked goods, ice cream, flowers, ethnic foods, and much more.
+Everything sold inside is fresh and brought daily (or prepared on-site) by local merchants.
+The tradition lives in the form of Dutch and Amish specialties sold in many stalls.
+Plus, some of the current merchants are descendants of people who sold on the market when it opened.